Terrasse méditerranéenne avec tapis extérieur, pots terracotta et parasol rayé

 The direct answer: focus on materials rather than decor

-A successful Mediterranean terrace doesn't depend on an accumulation of blue and white objects.
-What sets the right tone is primarily the materials: stone, terracotta, wood, fibers, matte metal, light-colored textiles.
-They evoke the south without forcing the theme.
+A successful Mediterranean terrace does not depend on an accumulation of blue and white objects.
+What sets the right tone are primarily the materials: stone, terracotta, wood, fibers, matte metal, light textiles.
+They evoke the South without forcing the theme.

 The palette can remain simple: warm white, sand, terracotta, olive, light brown, and a few striped touches.
-The Mediterranean atmosphere works when it feels natural, not when every element tries to tell the same story.
+The Mediterranean ambiance works when it seems natural, not when every element tries to tell the same story.

 The outdoor rug can become the base of the relaxation or dining area.
-It softens the ground, defines the use, and gives a more lived-in impression.
+It softens the floor, defines the use, and gives a more lived-in feel.

 • choose terracotta pots of different sizes